-At GRBH we provide assessments, diagnoses, treatment planning multiple types of therapies and medication management.
+At GRBH we provide assessments, diagnoses, treatment planning and multiple types of therapies and medication management.
 The field of mental health services has changed dramatically over the years for multiple reasons.
 Ultimately each person is seeking change in one or several aspects in their lives.
 For many years it has been unclear what exactly specifically occurs in treatment, how it works, how we know its working.
-Recent changes in mental health research and practices have indicated such treatments are more effective when there is a focus or set goals, outcomes, results in one’s life.
+Recent changes in mental health research and practices have indicated that such treatments are more effective when there is a focus on goals, outcomes, and results in one’s life.

 Is your practice right for me?

 Seeking out help is an individual choice.
 There are many reasons why people come to Galler Rimm Behavioral Health Services.
 Sometimes it is to deal with long-standing psychological issues, or problems with anxiety or depression, or to work out solutions to unexpected changes in one's life such as a divorce or work transition.
 Other times it is in response to challenges they may be facing with their children or other family members.
 Many seek advice for themselves or their children regarding emotional, educational, or developmental issues.
 We can help provide insight, support, new strategies, and diagnostic advice for many types of issues including depression, anxiety, conflict, parenting issues, marital/relationship issues, poor school performance, grief, stress management, body-image issues, and general life transitions.
 Our services may be right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

 How can Galler Rimm Behavioral Health Services help me?